Perhaps without realizing it, you use embedded systems and IoT every single day of your life.

 At Matric Group, we utilize IoT via digital workstations installed across our facility.
 These remote desktop environments allow employees access to email and engineering documents at any location in the facility.
 Installed in 2017, the workstations have already proven to have a positive impact on our business.

-Sharing files digitally between employees has reduced the physically handling of paper documents, reducing errors and leading to increased efficiency and communication among departments.
+Sharing files digitally between employees has reduced the physical handling of paper documents, reducing errors and leading to increased efficiency and communication among departments.
 Those benefits directly impact customer success.

 If you don’t think IoT will become a necessity in your marketplace, you may want to do some research.
 IoT is rapidly changing the technological landscape, and things that were once simple embedded systems that served a single function are now being utilized for data reporting that can helps the devices perform better and cost less.
 For example, smart thermostats take the simple embedded system of a household thermostat, used to record and display the temperature of a room, and pairs it with IoT to gather data on energy usage and local weather.
 With this data, it’s able to optimize the heating and cooling of the home to better conserve energy usage, all on its own.